 - The General Board of Church and Society of the UMC provides public witness and advocacy in an effort to bring healing in the midst of strife, justice in the midst of brokenness, and love in the midst of hate.

 - Justice for Our Neighbors (a UM ministry) advocates for immigrants on issues of social justice.

 - Metropolitan Interfaith Council of Affordable Housing (MICAH) works to expand affordable housing in the Twin Cities.

-- The Native American Ministry Action Team of the UMC cultivates and supports missions with Native Americans in Minnesota.
-Call 651-484-2226.
+- The Committee on Native American Ministry (CONAM), (formerly known as NAMAT) of the UMC cultivates and supports missions with Native Americans in Minnesota.

 - The Palestine-Israel Justice Project of the UMC promotes understanding of the Palestine-Israel conflict and its impact on society.